Gilpin Township, Armstrong County, Pennsylvania: Schenley

 In its peak years, Schenley was a self-contained industrial community that featured 67 buildings spread across a 60-acre complex.
 The site included warehouses for aging whiskey, bottling facilities, and office buildings.
 Additionally, the Schenley complex included recreational facilities for employees, such as a bowling alley, an auditorium, and the Schenley Club—a social venue where employees gathered, enjoying views over the river.
 The Schenley Club symbolized the company’s commitment to its workers, fostering a community spirit within the industrial site.

 Schenley’s impact extended beyond its physical location.
 The company owned several other prominent brands and distilleries across the country, including the historic Glenmore Distillery and the Old Quaker distillery, contributing to its position as a leading American distiller.
 In 1968, the Glen Alden Corporation acquired Schenley, moving its headquarters to the Empire State Building in New York City.
 Despite these corporate changes, the Schenley plant in Gilpin Township continued production until November 11, 1983, when the last truckload of whiskey departed the plant, marking the end of an era.

 Today, the site once occupied by Schenley Distilling Company remains active with Armstrong Terminal, Inc., and BPI Inc. utilizing the area, maintaining a connection to Schenley’s industrial past.
-Additionally, Schenley has become a valued recreational area within Gilpin Township, featuring two riverside campgrounds along the scenic riverbanks as well as the Schenley Trailhead of the Armstrong Trail (Formerly Allegheny Valley Land Trust).
-These campgrounds attract campers, fishers, and boating enthusiasts, blending Schenley’s rich industrial heritage with its modern recreational appeal, ensuring that the legacy of this once-prominent whiskey town endures.
+Additionally, Schenley has become a recreational area within Gilpin Township, featuring two riverside campgrounds along the riverbanks as well as the Schenley Trailhead of the Armstrong Trail (Formerly Allegheny Valley Land Trust).
+These campgrounds attract campers, fishers, and boating enthusiasts, blending Schenley’s industrial heritage with its recreational appeal, ensuring that the legacy of this once-prominent whiskey town endures.